De Montfort University Graduate Diploma in Law

 The assignment work follows on from the teaching at weekends.
 The English Legal System and Legal Research elements are tested by multiple-choice online assessments.
 The non-assessed study assignment which you will be set for each of the other subjects throughout the year will give you the opportunity to apply your knowledge to exam-style questions and to get feedback on your work.
 Towards the end of the year you will be given the opportunity to undertake a mock exam in each subject.
 The final weekend in April focuses on revision in preparation for the exams, which are held at the university in May/June.

-The second year follows a similar pattern but includes four study weekends rather than five, and you will cover three main subjects and your self-study project.
+The second year follows a similar pattern but includes four study weekends rather than five, and you will cover four main subjects and your self-study project.

 The first year topics, and their structure in respect of assignments and exams, are: